jorgeazevedo/hello-world/README.md

 Namely, how to publish a piece of software under the GPL and package it for distribution in Debian systems.

+## Dependencies

+Most of this package's dependencies are fullfilled by `build-essentials`.
+In addition to this, you need `git` and `help2man`.

 ## Installation

 See INSTALL file for building and installation instructions.